 Beautiful, tasty, crunchy, healthy – just a few words that come to mind when I think about carrots.
-Raw or cooked, sweet or spicy, juiced, fermented, pickled and baked – carrots have so many uses.
+Raw or cooked, sweet or spicy, juiced, fermented, pickled, and baked – carrots have so many uses.
 Carrots are a must-have in the garden.
 If you are into growing food, grow carrots.

-During World War II my mom (at that time a child) was sent away into the woods with her family.
+During World War II my mom (at that time a child) was kidnapped into the woods with her family.
 They had not much to eat and were sent there to work and die.
 But relatives mailed them a carrot seed package.
 My grandma planted the seeds and started using the little carrots as soon as she could.
 My mom remembers pots and pots of carrots that grandma would simmer for meals.
-My mom is convinced that those carrots saved their lives.
+Those carrots saved their lives.
 The more the carrots grew and the more they ate from them, the stronger they got.
 Finally, they were able to leave that place of death and survive the trip back home.
 Carrots have a special place in our family history.

 Carrots come in all kinds of colors and shapes from black to purple, red, orange, yellow, and white.
 Also long, short, round, thick, or thin.
 There is a carrot variety for every letter of the alphabet and a carrot museum page where you can find all kinds of interesting information.

 In a home garden, it is good to find a variety best suited for your climate, soil, and taste.
-Carrots are cool weather crop and grow well in our short summers.
-In our heavy soil, we like to grow thicker carrots like chantenay (short and stout) and denver (wide shoulders, and a slowly tapering cylindrical shape) as well as nantes tipe (round at the top and round at the bottom).
+Carrots are a cool-weather crop and grow well in our short summers.
+In our heavy soil, we like to grow thicker carrots like chantenay (short and stout) and denver (wide shoulders, and a slowly tapering cylindrical shape) as well as nantes type (round at the top and round at the bottom).
 The long and straight imperator type carrots are not so much our favorite.
 Also, multicolored and mini carrots are fun to grow, but not our regular crop.
-Our favorite I think is Bolero (see picture, a great winter keeper, sweet and overall a good carrot).

 All carrots are biennial, meaning they go to seeds the second year.
 That also means that they can be kept in the soil all winter long.
 More about this in harvesting carrots.